 Planning Ahead for Advising

 1 - Start early.
 The Course Search goes live a couple weeks before Advising Week, and Alternate PINs are available in Starfish and from your Advisee Listing in myHeliotrope.

-2 - Offer individual or group virtual advising sessions during your normal office hours.
-You could have one Zoom session for freshmen/sophomores and another for your juniors/seniors.
-Use screen sharing to review the Degree Progress Report and answer any questions.
-Then type the student’s Alternate PIN into the chat window or follow up and email the Alternate PIN to the group of participants.
+2 - Offer individual and/or group advising sessions virtually or in-person during your normal office hours.
+For example, you could host one session for freshmen/sophomores and another for juniors/seniors.
+For virtual sessions, you may use screen sharing to review the Degree Progress Report and the Course Search, and then answer any questions before typing the student’s Alternate PIN into the chat window.

 3 - Use the Course Planning Worksheet, which you can copy/paste into an email and ask students to send it back with their responses.
 This is like an Add/Drop form, but more conversational.
 Students can explain the reason behind each of their course selections.
 Then use the Look Ahead feature in the Degree Progress Report to see exactly how those courses would apply to their degree requirements.

 4 - Refer students to the Advising Center.
 When you need additional support from a professional academic advisor, feel free to refer students to us.
-We are conducting appointments via phone, email, and Zoom that students can schedule through our online calendar in Starfish.
+We conduct appointments via phone, email, and Zoom.
+Students can schedule an appointment through our online calendar in Starfish.

 Summer courses could be a great way for students to “catch up” on credits, improve their GPA after a rocky semester, or propel themselves ahead!
 Students can view all of the summer sessions and course offerings online at www.purchase.edu/summer.